-If you are considering retiring in 2017 or 2018, please contact CPG at (866) 802-6333 to schedule a retirement discussion regarding how the Clergy Pension Plan revisions could impact your retirement benefits.
+If you are considering retiring in 2018, please contact CPG at (866) 802-6333 to schedule a retirement discussion regarding how the Clergy Pension Plan revisions could impact your retirement benefits.

 Please note that in order to receive retirement benefits under the new Clergy Pension Plan, you must earn Credited Service in 2018, and retire after January 1, 2018 with a vested benefit.
 In addition, any assessments due with respect to this Credited Service must be paid in full prior to your retirement.
 If you retire on or before January 1, 2018 with a vested benefit, you will receive retirement benefits under the existing Clergy Pension Plan.

 The Clergy Pension Plan (the Plan) provides different retirement options to fit your life plans.

 - You are eligible for a retirement benefit if you are vested under the plan.

 - At retirement, you will need to choose a survivor benefit.

 Your retirement benefit is determined using your Highest Average Compensation (HAC) and Credited Service (CS).

 - The formula to calculate the annual normal retirement benefit is: